|Bitcoin Wallet||Specifications & Key Features||Price|

 It is a tricky question.

-The type of wallet you should use really depends on your level of activity and level of security with which you want to handle your bitcoins.
+The type of wallet you should use depends on your level of activity and the level of security with which you want to handle your bitcoins.

-It also depends on how frequently you use your funds and how much you want to store on any particular wallet.
-Also, are the bitcoins you possess for your savings/investment or are they for daily transactions?
+It also depends on how frequently you use your funds and how much you want to store in any particular wallet.
+Also, are the bitcoins you possess for your savings/investment, or are they for daily transactions?